Second opinion: when can a second medical opinion be sought?

 For which operations can a second opinion be sought?

-The new procedure for obtaining a second opinion applies at present to the following operations:
+The procedure for obtaining a second opinion currently applies to the following operations:

 - tonsillectomy